 The Face to Face consultation fee will be discounted from our Level2 or Level 3 Service should you decide to engage us.

-What if my application has already been refused by the DIBP?
+What if my application has already been refused by the Department of Home Affairs?

-Under certain circumstances, you may be able to apply for a review of your application by the relevant Migration Review Tribunal (MRT) or the Administrative Appeals Tribunal (AAT).
+Under certain circumstances, you may be able to apply for a review of your application by the Administrative Appeals Tribunal (AAT).
 The review process allows you to submit new and compelling evidence.
-The MRT may either affirm DIBP’s decision refusing to grant the visa or remit the decision with a direction that you have met the requirements for the visa to be granted.
+The AAT may either affirm the Department’s decision refusing to grant the visa or remit the decision with a direction that you have met the requirements for the visa to be granted.